Queen Valley Mule Ranch Saddle Review

 And that’s plenty good.
 I love heroic shots and post as many of them as I can.

 Still, I thought you’d enjoy seeing what a new saddle looks like after over 2,000 hard miles on the trail.
-By “hard” I mean traveling all day then sleeping under a poncho at night.
-Since I’ve owned it, this saddle has never slept in a tack room.
+By “hard” I mean traveling all day and then sleeping under a poncho at night.
+During my trip, this saddle never slept in a tack room.

 Despite the hard use, the saddle has held up really well.
 The most worn places are:

 - bottom of the fender where the fabric rubs against the mule’s side

 - a bit of stain worn off the seat where the saddle bags have rubbed the leather